The Breeze (Bath): Re-brand

 Following the re-advertisement of the local Bath licence by Ofcom in 2011, it was announced on 24 May 2011 that the licence has been awarded to Celador, who successfully had negotiated a deal to take over the final months of the Total Star Bath licence ahead of the "new" licence, and was relaunched as The Breeze 107.9 on 25 September 2011, the operator of Bristol-based The Breeze 107.2.
 The three Breeze frequencies on the South Coast use to share all programming, whilst the Bristol, Bath & Somerset franchise shared the same local breakfast and drive time shows in the south west, with programming from Southampton at other times.

 Greatest Hits Radio

 In February 2019 The Breeze along with the other Celador Radio stations were sold to Bauer.
-On 1 September 2020 The Breeze (Bath) was re-branded to Greatest Hits Radio South West and started to air mainly networked programming from Greatest Hits Radio.
+On 1 September 2020 The Breeze (Bath) was re-branded to Greatest Hits Radio Bath & The South West and began airing mainly networked programming from Greatest Hits Radio.